Commercial Auto Insurance

 Who needs commercial auto insurance?

-Commercial auto insurance benefits a variety of industries that utilize business vehicles.
-It is designed for both businesses and independent contractors that need a company vehicle in order to operate their business.
+Commercial auto insurance benefits a variety of industries that utilize business vehicles, including cars, trucks, SUVs, and more.
+It is designed for both businesses and independent contractors who need a company vehicle in order to operate their business.

-However, there are a few specific professions who need commercial auto coverage more often than others, including:
+However, there are a few specific professions that need commercial auto coverage options more often than others.
+Consider the following industries and examples:

 Construction and installation